Programs & EventsSupport several programs and events to help distribute knowledge and lessons learned from past events. Click Here

-The Museum stages an annual Student Art & Writing Contest in which students submit prose, poetry and works of art that reflect their experience while on tour or what they’ve learned in the classroom.
-Museum judges cull through more than 700 entries annually.
+The Museum stages an annual Student Art & Writing Contest in which students submit art that reflect their experience while on tour or what they’ve learned in the classroom.
+The program will relaunch in 2024.

 The St. Louis Kaplan Feldman Holocaust Museum conducts a multi-day educator workshop annually usually in collaboration with the United States Holocaust Memorial Museum in Washington, D.C.
 The institute is comprised of lectures and presentations designed to train educators of effective techniques for integrating Holocaust curriculum in the classroom.
-We have trained approximately 700 teachers since this program began in 2005.
+Click here to apply.

 Annual yom hashoah program

 Each year the St. Louis Kaplan Feldman Holocaust Museum organizes and presents the community-wide Yom HaShoah Program, commemorating the Holocaust.
 The event takes place at a different house of worship each year and attracts between 600 and 1000 attendees.

 Oral History Project

 This project includes the recorded and video- taped testimony of several hundred St. Louis area Holocaust survivors.
 The mission of this project is to gather as many of these recording of first-hand accounts of Holocaust history as possible.
 Many of these testimonies are featured in the Museum’s permanent Holocaust exhibition.